-The Future of DHS Project: Protecting the Homeland from Coronavirus, Threats to Democracy, and Other Future Threats is a project of the Atlantic Council’s Scowcroft Center for Strategy and Security.
+The Future of DHS Project: Protecting the Homeland from Coronavirus, Threats to Democracy, and Other Future Threats is a project of Forward Defense within the Atlantic Council’s Scowcroft Center for Strategy and Security.
 The project will develop recommendations for how to improve the US Department of Homeland Security (DHS).
-The goal is to release the report in July 2020, in time to inform the transition teams of both parties that will be formed in August 2020 after the political party nominating conventions.
+The project released its Key Findings and Recommendations in August 2020, in time to inform the transition teams of both parties that formed after the political party nominating conventions.
+In September, the project launched its Full Report.
+In December, the project held an event with The Hon.
+Bennie Thompson to discuss congressional oversight reform of DHS and published its recommendations for reforming congressional oversight of DHS.

 Project study groups